fmorenovr/gojwt/Readme.md

 # goJweto

 goJweto (Golang JSON Web Token) is a Golang implementation for REST service security.

-JWT (JSON Web Token) is a Golang implementation.
 * First, You should create your RSA key pairs.
   Create `/tls-ssl/jwtkeys/` directory in your root path of your project: